 The Summary Plan Description is the health benefit program document.
 There are no other documents to reference when determining health plan coverage.
-We encourage you to take the time to read it carefully.
+We encourage you to read it carefully.

 Begin with Section One: "Getting Started," and then review the rest of the SPD to find helpful information about: